 It will take over a year to complete, as care will have to be taken to keep all the construction historically accurate.
 This will require funding well in excess of $150,000.
 This is a small amount compared to losing this valuable building that is so important to the history of Beaufort.

-The project is currently underway and will remain through Summer.
+The project is still currently active.
+We hope to unveil the newly restored Jail at the Valentine Membership Party in February 2022.
 We are dedicating our funds raised from many of our events, to this important project.

 For more information or if you would like to donate towards this project, you may do so by visiting beauforthistoricsite.org, calling 252-728-5225, or by visiting or mailing your donation to the Beaufort Historical Association at 150 Turner Street, Beaufort, NC 28516.